 - Patient Safety Education - Ongoing, current patient safety education is included in physician and employee development programs.
 The multi-faceted approach includes awareness campaigns, written articles, continuing education programs, seminars, pocket cards, and clinical tools.
 Our Patient Education Program encourages your active participation in learning about safety strategies and practicing them in each health care interaction.

 Leaping Ahead in Patient Safety

-MemorialCare Health System hospitals, including Long Beach Memorial Medical Center, Orange Coast Memorial Medical Center and Saddleback Memorial Medical Center, were honored with an “A” Hospital Safety ScoreSM by The Leapfrog Group, an independent national nonprofit run by employers and other large purchasers of health benefits.
+MemorialCare hospitals, including Long Beach Medical Center, Orange Coast Medical Center and Saddleback Medical Center, were honored with an “A” Hospital Safety ScoreSM by The Leapfrog Group, an independent national nonprofit run by employers and other large purchasers of health benefits.
 The Hospital Safety ScoreSM is calculated under the guidance of The Leapfrog Group’s Blue Ribbon Expert Panel using publicly available data on patient injuries, medical and medication errors, and infections.
 U.S. hospitals were assigned an A, B, C, D or F for their safety score.

 MemorialCare have voluntarily completed the Leapfrog Survey every year since 2002.

 MC*21 The Next Generation of Care

 MemorialCare have embarked upon MC*21, a system wide effort to improve and simplify care delivery processes.